Coool/plugin.video.peertube/README.md

 # User settings

 * Preferred PeerTube instance
-* Preferred video resolution
+* Browsing/Searching:
-* Number of items to display per page
+  * Number of items to show per page (max 100)
-* Value used to sort items when listing/searching videos:
+  * Field used to sort items when listing/searching videos:
     * `views`: sort by number of views (ascending only)
     * `likes`: sort by number of likes (ascending only)
-* Select the filter to use when browsing the videos on an instance:
+  * Select the filter to use when browsing and searching the videos on an instance:
-  * local will only display the videos which are local to the selected instance
+    * `local` will only display the videos which are local to the selected instance
-  * all-local will only display the videos which are local to the selected instance plus the private and unlisted videos **(requires admin privileges)**
+    * `all-local` will only display the videos which are local to the selected instance **plus** the private and unlisted videos **(requires admin privileges)**
+* Video playback:
+  * Preferred video resolution

 # API